 If the focus of such a system is on the creation, archiving, reuse, and distribution of learning content, it is also referred to as a Learning Content Management System (LCMS).

-Ideal for: Organizing many different pieces of content.
+Ideal for: Organizing many different contents.

 Type 2: Learning Experience Platform (LXP)